In this page

 These estimates will differ from the official estimates produced by the DfE and ONS and other relevant departments and should therefore be interpreted with caution.
 An article explaining the difference between NEET statistics across the UK was published by the ONS, alongside their first publication of UK estimates of young people who are NEET:

-Table 1 shows the estimates of the proportion of young people who are NEET for each of the UK countries for the years ending 2019 Q1 and 2020 Q1.
+Table 1 shows the estimates of the proportion of young people who are NEET for each of the UK countries for the years ending 2020 Quarter 1 and 2021 Quarter 1.

-For 16 to 18 year olds the proportion estimated to be NEET decreased slightly in Wales and across the UK as a whole.
+For 16 to 18 year olds the proportion estimated to be NEET decreased across the UK as a whole.

 Source: Annual Population Survey

-In 2020 Quarter 1 the proportion of 16 to 18 year olds estimated to be NEET increased in Wales and all other UK countries, except Northern Ireland.
-The gap between the UK and Wales decreased slightly from 0.9 percentage points in 2019 Quarter 1 to 0.8 percentage points in 2020 Quarter 1.
+In 2021 Quarter 1 the proportion of 16 to 18 year olds estimated to be NEET increased in Wales and Scotland, and decreased in England and Northern Ireland.
+The gap between the UK and Wales increased from 1.7 percentage points in 2020 Quarter 1 to 2.9 percentage points in 2021 Quarter 1.

 National Statistics status